 Adolescents – A daily maintenance dose of 2,000 IU seems prudent.13

 Adults – 5,000 IU daily seems safe and may be a good level for the average adult who doesn’t spend time a lot of time in the sun.
-[My thought: If you are skittish, 4,000 IU is another common option for the winter at least.)
+More recent studies lean toward the 8,000 level and up.

 Upper limits of daily dose – A routine dose of 10,000 IU/day seems to cause no harm.14 (During the summer in the midday sun in a bathing suit, you’d make 10,000 IU in a few minutes.)
-If a person’s blood levels are very low and especially if they live in a northern climate, they may benefit from a “loading dose” of up to 20,000 IU per day for 3-6 months.
+If a person’s blood levels are very low and especially if they live in a northern climate, they may benefit from a “loading dose” of up to 20,000 IU per day for a short time.